 Some fishes are also able to detect the pressure component of a sound wave through their swim bladders, or other gas-filled structures.
 Such anatomical adaptations allow for the transformation of sound pressures into displacement movements which cause stimulation in the otolithic organs (the vibrations in the surrounding tissue from the compression of air inside the gas-filled structure causes this).
 Some teleosts have a chain of small bones, called Weberian ossicles, which provide a physical connection between the swim bladder and inner ear for vibration energy to transfer through.
-Fish that can detect sound pressure as well as particle motion have higher sound sensitivities compared to those that do not, and have a wider hearing bandwidth (Sand and Enger 1973A,B; Sand and Hawkins 1973, 1974; Fletcher and Crawford 2001; Popper et al. 2014).
+Fish that can detect sound pressure as well as particle motion have higher sound sensitivities compared to those that do not; they also have a wider hearing bandwidth (Sand and Enger 1973A,B; Sand and Hawkins 1973, 1974; Fletcher and Crawford 2001; Popper et al. 2014).
 Atlantic cod is an example of fish that detect sound pressure as well as particle motion.
-Some fish, like the Atlantic salmon, have swim bladders but only detect particle motion and not sound pressure.
-Arctic cod and polar cod, as well as most other Arctic species, do have swim bladders, and thus are likely to detect both pressure and particle motion.
-As such, they are more susceptible to noise impacts than fish without a swim bladder.
+Some fish, like the Atlantic salmon, have swim bladders but only detect particle motion (Hawkins and Johnstone 1978).
+Fish with no swim bladder or other gas chamber only detect particle motion and not sound pressure.
+Arctic cod and polar cod, as well as most other Arctic species, do have swim bladders, and thus may detect both pressure and particle motion.
+If so, they could be more susceptible to noise impacts than fish species without swim bladders.